-Sailability offers people of all-abilities the opportunity to sail regardless of their level of ability, skill or personal circumstances.
-Sailability Albany operates at Princess Royal Sailing Club in Little Grove with the support of volunteers.
+Sailability offers people of all abilities the opportunity to sail regardless of their level of ability, skill or personal circumstances.
+Sailability operates at Princess Royal Sailing Club in Little Grove with the support of volunteers.

 We offer sailing experiences and training in Access dinghies and larger yachts, and provide supported sailing for participants with high-needs.
 Sailability has specialised equipment including a wheel chair accessible floating pontoon; a hoist and harness to facilitate boarding; and a custom-made bean-bag chair to provide support on-board for those who may need it.